grisha/grisha.github.com/source/_posts/2013-08-02-hacking-on-mod-python-again.markdown

 mature, and is slowly but steadily becoming the preferred language of many interesting communities such as data science, for example.

-The current status of mod_python as an Apache project is that it it's in the [attic](http://attic.apache.org/).
+The current status of Mod_python as an Apache project is that it's in the [attic](http://attic.apache.org/).
 This means that the [ASF](http://www.apache.org/) isn't providing much in the way of infrastructure support any longer, nor will you see an "official" ASF